Canada-Sweden relations

 Bilateral relations

 Canada and Sweden enjoy excellent bilateral relations based on people-to-people ties and mutually-beneficial economic partnerships.
-As two likeminded countries, Canada and Sweden are committed to democratic principles and work closely to support the rules-based international order, multilateralism, and the rule of law, to safeguard democracy and promote human rights, and to advance gender equality.
-The two countries have adopted a feminist approach to achieve foreign policy, trade and international assistance objectives.
+As two likeminded countries, Canada and Sweden are committed to democratic principles and work closely to support the rules-based international order, multilateralism, and the rule of law, to safeguard democracy and to promote human rights.
 As northern democracies, Canada and Sweden work together to promote cooperation in the Arctic and the sustainable development of the region.
 Canada and Sweden also work to strengthen transatlantic relations to safeguard and enhance our collective security and prosperity.

 Canada and Sweden have a number of bilateral agreements in place, including the International Experience Canada Program, which allows young Canadians to live and work for a time in Sweden.